diegoddox/react-redux-toastr/README.md

   constructor(props) {
     super(props);
-    this.toastr = bindActionCreators(toastrActions, this.props.dispatch); //<-- bind the actions to your component
+    this.toastr = bindActionCreators(toastrActions, this.props.state.dispatch); //<-- bind the actions to your component
     this.handleOnClick = this.handleOnClick.bind(this);
   }